LitBridge would not be possible without a great team. Thanks to everyone who keeps working diligently to keep LitBridge going!

 Melissa Burton – Co-founder of LitBridge and Production Designer

-Melissa Burton, the co-founder and website developer for LitBridge lives in Dallas, TX.
+Melissa Burton, the co-founder and website developer for LitBridge lives in Sydney, Australia but is a California native.
 She has a M.S. in Human Computer Interaction from Iowa State University (ISU).
 She has obtained her Bachelor of Science degree in Information Technology and Psychology from the Rochester Institute of Technology in Rochester, New York.
 She has done research involving identifying and correcting perceptual distortions in immersive virtual environments and evaluating current educational tools used to teach sign language to deaf and hard of hearing .
 Melissa’s true passion involves creating and enhancing the learning environment of students with the use of technology.
 She loves hiking, dogs, reading and traveling.
 She currently works at Research Now as a Project Manager.

 Christopher Beard – Content Manager

 Christopher Beard, the Content Manager for LitBridge, grew up in Dallas, where he currently lives with his wife.
 He has earned a BA in Poetry from the University of Kansas, and is currently a Doctoral Fellow in Poetry at the University of North Texas.
 He is co-contest coordinator for American Literary Review and has been published in a growing number of literary magazines, most recently Whiskey Island and burntdistrict.
 He is presently working towards his first book.

 Erin Lynch – Fundraising Coordinator and Content Manager